Distracted Driving is Dangerous Driving

 Juries are typically tough on people who use cell phones while driving, and they will consider that behavior in determining damage awards.
 When an impaired driver or a distracted driver causes an accident that injures someone, the driver may be subject to punitive damages in addition to damages for your medical bills, lost wages, disability, and pain and suffering.Schedule a Free Consultation Today

 If you’ve been injured in a car accident, contact The Lawyers of Brown & Roberto today.
 We’re happy to sit down with you to discuss your case, advise you on a course of action and answer any questions that you may have – all free of charge.
 With our contingency fee arrangement, you pay no attorney fees unless we recover compensation for you.
 Our offices are conveniently located in West Knoxville with plenty of free parking.
-Call us at (865) 691-2777 or use the convenient contact form below.
+Give us a call at (865) 691-2777 or contact us through our website Brown & Roberto, PLLC to set up a free consultation.